 The Admissions Committee believes that high school students who have taken a strong academic program of at least 16 solid academic units are most likely to succeed in meeting the requirements of Virginia Wesleyan's curriculum.
-The program should include at least four academic courses each year.
-Because course offerings vary among high schools, the committee does not attempt to specify all courses, but recommends that the following 12 units be included as a minimum:
+The program should include strong preparation in English, foreign language, algebra, geometry, history, and science.